zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_kconfig.rst

    $ make galileo_defconfig

-The command takes the default configuration for the architecture and the galileo platform configuration to compile the kernel.
+The command takes the default configuration for the architecture and the galileo board configuration to compile the kernel.

 .. _configuration_snippets: